 The responsibilities of a Kaioshin are potentially more important than those of any other.
 It is their divine duty to watch over their universe and work in tandem with the God of Destruction to keep it safe.
 Kaioshin are to never interfere with the lives of mortals in all but the most dire of scenarios.

-Universal Overseer.
-Reduce the Technique Point Cost of all Magical Abilities and Advancements by -1/2.
-This applies retroactively, meaning that you regain 1/2 of the Technique Points spent on any Magical Ability you have learned by spending Technique Points.
+-[Passive]: Halve the Technique Point Cost of all Unique Abilities and Advancements.
+This applies retroactively, meaning that you regain 1/2 of the Technique Points spent on any Unique Ability you have learned by spending Technique Points.

-Increase the Dice Score for all of your Knowledge Skill Checks by +1d8 and the Dice Score for all Skill Checks by +2.
+-[Passive]: Increase the Dice Score for all of your Knowledge Skill Checks by 1d6, and the Dice Score for all Skill Checks by 2.

-Perks of Godhood.
-Gain the Kaioshin Garb (detailed below), the Heavenly Training Talent, access to the Kai Kai Magical Ability (detailed below), a set of Potara Earrings and you become an Owner of the Kaioshin Planet.
+-[Passive]: Gain the Kaioshin Garb (detailed below), access to the Kai Kai Magical Ability (detailed below), a set of Potara Earrings, and you become an Owner of the Kaioshin Planet.

 Kaioshin Garb